 Heath-Zenith Motion-Sensing Decorative Security Light: If you want a light that blends into your home’s exterior rather than screaming security, the Heath-Zenith might be a good option for you.
 An oil-rubbed bronze housing lets this model beautifully blend with other outdoor features.
 The 30-foot motion detection range isn’t huge, but in the right area, it can work.
 However, if you want more customizable options, the LeonLite still comes out on top.

-- Product Name LED Motion Sensor Security Light
+- Product Name LED Security Lights Motion Sensor Flood Light Outdoor

 - MPN LHSCT-20WRSS-WHT